fetchai/multisig-forward/README.md

-# Fetch Foundation v4
+# Fetch x Forward

-This repo contains the code and workings of the Fetch.ai Native Foundation wallet
+This repo contains the code and workings of the cosmos-sdk native multisig wallet.

 ## Overview